eirihoyh/LBBNN/README.md

 - local explanation,
 - and visualization of learned sparse architectures.

-It is also an R-package version of LBBNN, which can be found [here](https://github.com/LarsELund/LBBNN).
+There is also an R-package version of LBBNN, which can be found [here](https://github.com/LarsELund/LBBNN).

 ---